1sis/ISISTM/README.md

 🐤・See my twitter ! https://twitter.com/1S1STM

-🐸・, I'm a 18y old French learner about IT
+🐸・I'm a 18y old French learner about IT